sseyler/HERMESHD/README.rst

 Note: The original hydrodynamics code, derived from the PERSEUS XMHD code, was written by Charles Seyler; HERMESHD is based on the PERSEUS hydrodynamics derivative and will be adapted to fluctuating hydrodynamics (FH) simulations by Sean Seyler.
 See Background below!

-:Authors:      Sean Seyler (FH and modularized code), Charles Seyler (original code)
+:Authors:      Sean L. Seyler (FH and modularized code), Charles Seyler (original code)
 :Organization: Arizona State University, Cornell University
 :Contact:      slseyler@asu.edu, ces7@cornell.edu
 :Year:         2017